August Nielsen

 August Bendix Christofer Nielsen (7 May 1877 – 21 February 1956) was a Norwegian architect.

-August Nielsen was born in the village of Vik at Sømna in Nordland, Norway.
+August Nielsen was born in the village of Vik in Sømna Municipality in Nordland, Norway.
 He was a son of politician Sivert Nielsen (1823–1904) and Jonethe Cornelia Falck Heide (1833–1927).
 He received the name Bendix from his maternal grandfather.
 In 1910 he married physician's daughter Ella Hassel, who was a sister of Odd Hassel.